TerminusEst/Power_Network/README.md

 ```

 ## Quick Code Example
-If you have two .csv files with network information- one for connections, one for transformers
+If you have two .csv files with network information- one for connections, one for transformers:
 ```python
 import power_network_model as PNM